techidaily/site-win11-tips/source/_posts/transforming-windows-workspaces-into-a-unified-digital-ecosystem-via-aoemi.md

  AOMEI two-way sync allows you to automatically sync any changes in either the source or the destination directories.
 This is sometimes referred to as a bidirectional data sync.
 This is the perfect solution if you are working independently between two computers and what to keep both of them synced at all times.

- To go a step further and sync your OS, including all of your Windows settings, check out[how to sync your settings for a smoother experience in Windows](https://www.makeuseof.com/tag/use-sync-settings-smoother-experience-windows/) .
+ To go a step further and sync your OS, including all of your Windows settings, check out [how to sync your settings for a smoother experience in Windows](https://www.makeuseof.com/tag/use-sync-settings-smoother-experience-windows/) .

 To perform a two-way sync: